w3c/wai-std-gl-overview/content/index.md

 ### WAI-Adapt

-[[WAI-Adapt Overview]](/adapt/) &mdash; WAI-Adapt involves tailoring the user experience to meet the needs and preferences of the individual user.
-Content authors can use WAI-Adapt standards to provide a default design and enable user adapt with minimal work.
+[[WAI-Adapt Overview]](/adapt/) &mdash; WAI-Adapt enables users to adapt (or ‘personalize’) how content is presented to meet their needs and preferences.
+Content authors can use WAI-Adapt standards to provide a default design and enable user adaptation with minimal work.

 ### Pronunciation